sourcegraph/language-server-protocol/extension-workspace-references.md

 /**
  * Represents information about a programming construct like a variable, class,
  * interface etc that has a reference to it.
 Effectively, it contains data similar
- * to SymbolInformation except all fields are optional and a metadata field is
+ * to SymbolInformation except all fields are optional.
- * present for language-specific data.
  *
  * ReferenceSymbolInformation does NOT always uniquely identify a symbol.
 The
  * caller should effectively consider the returned information to be